-The escape key on a PC or the PWR/ESC button on Altair, can also be used to close dialogues.
+The escape key on a PC can also be used to close dialogues.

 The user must close the dialogue to return to the map view.
 When a dialogue has been opened, the main button menu is disabled until the dialogue is closed.